All Episodes

 There's other immigration news in the stack today.

-Lawmakers clashed anew over immigration Wednesday as Senate Republicans pushed to introduce far-reaching new enforcement measures, and California senators led an impassioned plea to allow in more foreign agricultural workers.
+Lawmakers clashed anew over Immigration Wednesday as Senate Republicans pushed to introduce far-reaching new enforcement measures, and California senators led an impassioned plea to allow in more foreign agricultural workers.

-The uh extended exchanges, often tart, sometimes angry, came during debate on the Homeland Security Spending Bill, creating new fault lines and deep by the way, got to mention this to you.
+The extended exchanges, often tart, sometimes angry, came during debate on the Homeland Security spending bill, creating new fault lines and deep.

 I don't know what they're debating, but there's an amendment.

-The primary goal, primary goal of U.S. counterterrorism efforts is to kill or capture Osama Bin Laden.
+The primary goal, primary goal of U.S. counterterrorism efforts is to kill or capture Osama bin Laden.

 What a pea-brained idea.

-Can I let's say we do.
+Let's say we do.

-I happen to think the guy's pushing up daisies anyway, but let's let's say we capture him or kill him.
+I happen to think the guy's pushing up daisies anyway, but let's say we capture him or kill him.

 Was the primary effort in World War II to kill Hitler?